goodevilgenius/droplogger/README.md

 		- JSONP
 	+ Perhaps provide options for uploading feeds somewhere, although this may be better served by another application (grunt, e.g.)
+	+ Properly process markdown in description, and title
 * Select specific logs, both in config and command-line